Sharzzdevise/Sharzzdevise/README.md

-# Who is Sharon Dim and What is she building? 👩‍💻📊📉📈
+# Who is Sharon and What is she building? 👩‍💻📊📉📈

 Sharon is a meticulous, creative and innovative Data Analyst and Scientist.